erabug/wikigraph/readme.md

     write_rels(data, 'data/rels.tsv')
     write_nodes(data, 'data/nodes.tsv')
 ```
 I wanted the codes that I gave each page to be continuous (for the next step, batch importing) so the script recodes pages after the dictionary is pruned.
 I wrote <kbd>test_continuity.py</kbd> to test whether or not the nodes.tsv file produced has continuous codes.

+This was quite a memory-intensive script so I ended up using my 15G RAM Amazon EC2 to do the crunching, and even there it took about 30 minutes.

 After cleaning, the complete graph has about 4.5 million nodes and 110 million edges.
 The data are stored in two tsv files: a list of all relationships and a list of all nodes.

 __nodes.tsv__(160MB)
 ```
-node    name            l:label    degrees
+node    title            l:label    degrees
 0       Alabama         Pages      83
 1       Andrew Jackson  Pages      51
 ```